ShreyavKumar/Restaurant-Ordering-App/README.md

 ## Features

-* **Interactive Menu:** Displays a list of available items, including Pizza, Hamburgers, and Beer.
+* **Interactive Menu:** Displays a list of available items, including Pizza, Hamburgers, and more!

 * **Shopping Cart:** Users can add items to their order, and the app will automatically calculate the total price.